MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 ## CloudFormation Nested Stacks

-- They allow to isolate repeated patterns, common components in separate stacks and call them from other stack
+- They allow for isolation of repeated patterns, common components in separate stacks and call them from other stacks
 - Nested stacks are considered to be best practice
-- To update a nested stack, alway update the parent (root stack)
+- To update a nested stack, always update the parent (root stack)
-- Nested stacks can have nested stacks in themselves
+- Nested stacks can themselves have nested stacks in them
 - Cross Stacks vs Nested Stacks:
     - Cross Stacks:
         - Helpful when stacks have different lifecycles
-        - The use outputs exported by other stacks
+        - They use outputs exported by other stacks
     - Nested Stacks:
-        - Helpful when components must be re-used, example a properly configured Application Load Balancer
+        - Helpful when components must be re-used, eg. a properly configured Application Load Balancer (ALB)

 ## CloudFormation - `DependsOn`

-- It is a way to define a specific resource should be created after another one was already created
+- It is a way to define that a specific resource should be created after another resource's creation

 ## CloudFormation StackSets